lwmqn/qnode/README.md

 <a name="EVT_offline"></a>
 #### Event: 'offline'
 Listener: `function () {}`
-Fires when qnode looses connection to the Server, e.g., the Server is down or qnode goes offline.
+Fires when qnode loses its connection to the Server, e.g., the Server is down or qnode goes offline.

 ********************************************
 <a name="EVT_message"></a>
 #### Event: 'message'
-Listener: `function (topic, message) {}`
+Listener: `function (topic, message, packet) {}`
 Fires when qnode receives a generic publish packet.
 You should have your own message listener if you'd like to subscribe to generic MQTT topics.
 * `topic` (_String_): topic of the received packet
 * `message` (_Buffer_ | _String_): payload of the received packet